-After half-way the weather temproarily improved, but fatigue started setting in.
-I stopped at Mt Werong campground and had lunch.
-I wasn't really hungry, but knew as soon as I went over that 4-5hr ride time, my metabolism would go into a metabolic mode.
-It was raining again at this stage, and the most remote and rugged part of the ride was approaching, ie. I was in the 100km stretch of the ride that has no water, food, or phone service, so enter the fear and anxiety (all part of the experience).
+After half-way the weather temporarily improved, but the fatigue started setting in.
+I stopped at the Mount Werong campground and had lunch.
+I wasn't really hungry, but knew as soon as I went over that 4-5hr ride time, my metabolism would go into some sort of crisis mode.
+It was raining again at this stage, and the most remote and rugged part of the ride was approaching, ie. I was in the 100km stretch of the ride that has no water, food, or phone service, so cue the fear and anxiety (all part of the experience).

 At this stage, I had done 130kms, and I had around 80kms to go (or so I thought).
 It was raining hard now, and I was getting tired and a little frustrated.
 The track wasn't really a fire trail any more - a bit more like an overgrown 4WD track.
-Small things were annoying me like not seeing the large holes in the road, because they were filled with water the same colour.
+Small things were annoying me like not seeing the large holes in the road, because they were filled with water the same colour as the trail.
 I ploughed into a few of them pretty hard.
 Vision was terrible, and my Garmin pre-loaded route arrows kind of went missing.
-After a long fast descent, I stopped under a big gumtree to get out of the rain and cleaned the garmin screen to realise I had missed an important left hand turn 5kms back.
-I had to make the decision - backtrack up this 250m vertical hill, or do 15-20 flatter kms extra along the Taralga valley tp link back up with where I was meant to be.
-It was like one of those "would you rather" games - would you rather lose all of your possessions or lose one of your organs?
+After a long fast descent, I stopped under a big gumtree to get out of the rain and cleaned the Garmin screen to realise I had missed an important left hand turn 5kms back.
+I had to make the decision - backtrack up this 250m vertical hill, or do 15-20 extra flatter kms along the Taralga valley to link back up with where I was meant to be (Wombeyan Caves).
+It was like one of those "would you rather" games - would you rather lose all of your possessions or lose one of your organs ?
 I swore a bit, threw a rock into the bush, then pushed ahead with the extra "flatter" kms.

-200m after I rolled off into the driving rain and block headwind, my seatbag's velcro gave way, fell off, then got tangled up in my back wheel.
-I got off, kicked it as hard as I could down the trail, swore some more (and louder this time), went and picked it up, then fixed it and got back on the hunt.
+200m after I rolled off into the driving rain and block headwind, my seat bag's velcro gave way, fell off, then got tangled up in my back wheel.
+I got off, kicked it as hard as I could down the trail, swore some more (and louder this time), went and picked it up, then fixed it and got back on the hunt shaking my head.

 I finally made it to Wombeyan Caves, behind schedule, but back on track and a little closer to civilisation.
-I stopped at the caravan park kiosk, and had a couple of Cliff bars.
-The nice old lady from the shop asked me where i was riding to, and after i told her Mittagong she called me a psycho for doing it on a pushbike without a motor.
+I stopped at the Caravan Park Kiosk, and had a couple of Cliff bars.
+The nice old lady from the shop asked me where i was riding to, and after i told her Mittagong she laughed and called me a psycho for doing it on a pushbike without a motor.
 I agreed.
-I didn't let the conversation go to where i'd started the ride and how far i'd come already.
+I didn't let the conversation go to where i'd started the ride from and how far i'd come already.
 I'd given her enough to process already, and we didn't have time or bandwidth for that.

-I bought two 600m bottles of coke for the final difficult 70kms which would include a steep climb out if the Caves, then later on - the mega 20km/800 vertical meter climb up to the Southern Highlands from the Wollondilly River.
+I bought two 600m bottles of coke for the final difficult 70kms which would include a steep climb out if the Caves, then later on - the mega 20km/800 vertical meter beast up to the Southern Highlands from the Wollondilly River.
 Before that though, there was an incredible 12km descent from the Caves with spectacular views in all directions.
 The weather had cleared up, and there was even some glimpses of sun.
 Everything was good again.
 For now..